oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 ### 4.1.2 OpenC2 HTTP-API Agent

-An `oc2-http-api` agent type supports point-to-pooint communications via the HTTP or HTTPS protocol.
+An `oc2-http-api` agent type supports point-to-point communications via the HTTP or HTTPS protocol.
 The CACAO `agent-target-type-ov` "Devices and Equipment" subcategory is extended as follows: